 Further details including maps and timetables on the new routes, which came into effect from 4 September 2022, can be found on the Oxford Bus Company BROOKESbus webpages.

-Closure of Botley Road from April to October 2023
+Closure of Botley Road extended to October 2024

 Accessible transport - The Botley Road Flyer